smubia/smubia/README.md

 `jekyll serve --config _config.yml,_config_dev.yml`

 This will run jekyll using the config files relevant to your environment _config.yml is used on the server and _config_dev.yml is used on your local machine (the site.url differs for both)

+###

+If you're daring, simply run `gulp`.
+This will allow you to edit your pages and preview the changes in real-time on your browser across your computer and mobile devices (if you access the link gulp tells you to)

+Use the **local Access URLs**

 ## Adding Information